-Yoxford is a charming village in the east of Suffolk, conveniently close to the towns of Southwold and Aldeburgh (roughly 8 miles in either direction) making it very well placed as a base to explore the Suffolk Heritage Coast.
+Yoxford is a charming village in the east of Suffolk, conveniently close to the towns of Southwold and Aldeburgh (roughly 8 miles in either direction), and just a 25 minute drive to Pakefield, making it very well placed as a base to explore the Suffolk Heritage Coast.

 The village is well connected, situated on the A12/ A1120 junction, with the Darsham railway station just a mile or two away.
 It is 25 miles north of Suffolk’s county town, Ipswich, and 94 miles from London.
 However, despite being well connected, Yoxford is a world away from the hustle and bustle of city life.

 The village takes its name from a ford of what is referred to locally as the River Yox, which runs nearby.
 The name of the village means a ford where oxen can pass – as removing the ‘Y’ from the beginning of the name shows.
 Yoxford is surrounded on all sides by beautiful parklands – towards Peasenhall one can find Sibton Park, with a large fishing lake.
 In the village is Grove Park, and Rookery Park on the Leiston Road.
 Also surrounding Yoxford are extensively farmed areas (particularly fruit farms).
 These coupled with the parklands earns Yoxford the much-deserved title of ‘The Garden of Suffolk’.